georgeonalo/Run-Infra-as-Code-with-Jenkins/README.md

 ## Step 7: jenkinsfile

-[jenkinsfile](https://github.com/georgeonalo/cloudformation-demo/blob/main/Jenkinsfile) is a file which defines a pipeline and its stages, e.g build, test and deploy.
+[jenkinsfile](https://github.com/georgeonalo/cloudformation-demo/blob/main/Jenkinsfile) is a file which defines a pipeline and its stages, e.g **build, test and deploy**.

 This particular [jenkinsfile](https://github.com/georgeonalo/cloudformation-demo/blob/main/Jenkinsfile) only has one stage, and within the file there is a powerful cli command that enable us to create cloudformation stack.